 - 1. Successfully complete a state authorized EMR or EMT course.
 This includes completing the clinical experience (EMT) and completing all academic requirements (attendance policy included). - 2.
-Submit a completed and signed current ND EMS Unit EMS Registration form. - 3.
+Submit a completed and signed current DEMS EMS Registration form. - 3.
 Not currently subject to any disciplinary action. - 4.
 Hold current certification in CPR at the BLS Provider level. - 5.
-Must have completed all certification requirements and all NREMT testing within 2 years of the course completion date. - 6.
-Meet any other requirements as may be promulgated by the ND EMS Unit for EMT certification. - 7.
+Must have completed all certification requirements and all NREMT testing within 2 years after the completion date of the EMT course. - 6.
+Meet any other requirements as may be promulgated by the ND DEMS for EMT certification. - 7.
 Met all financial obligations related to this program.